-When GPS signals were not recorded continuously we discarded all fixes taken 30s before signal loss and 30s after retrieval.
+discarded all data recorded 30s before signal loss and 30s after retrieval when GPS signals were not recorded continuously.
 Similarly, we removed fixes with fewer than 5 satellites detected.
 We also removed data suggesting unrealistic speeds (> 10 m displacement between 2 fixes 1 second apart) as these likely represented GPS errors.
 Coordinates were converted from WGS84 to UTM S34 to allow for easier spatial analyses.

-Moments where fewer than 2/3 of the non-juveniles present were recorded were removed to reduce the impacts of “invisible” (untracked) individuals.

-One individual would occasionally be away from the rest of the group during recording times, either at the communal burrow on babysitting duty or out travelling on their own (“roving” behavior exhibited by adult males before leaving their natal territory for good).
-In such instances the GPS track of that given individual was discarded but the analyses were performed normally on the rest of the group.
-One day was removed from the analysis because the dominant male of HM19 had left the group with two other adult males and we thought this might affect too much the rest of the group’s dynamic.
+If individuals separated from the rest of the group (e.g. when exhibiting babysitting behavior at the communcal burrow or when travelling on their own/”roving”, a behavior displayed by adult males before leaving their natal territory), we discarded the GPS track of that given individual was discarded.
+One full day was removed from the analysis because of a rare and highly unusual situation (the dominant male had left the group with two other adult males), which likely affected the group’s usual movement behavior.

 Analysis